 The Business Practicum also provides an opportunity for the Deakin Graduate School of Business to foster and strengthen its contacts with business, government and community organisations.
-The program also provides an opportunity for the School to showcase the skills and attributes of its high-calibre students.
+The program also provides an opportunity for the University to showcase the skills and attributes of its high-calibre students.

 Before applying for the Business Practicum, students must:

 - have enrolled in M701 - MBA or M731 - MBA (International), or have approval from their course leader to undertake Business Practicum as part of their program;

 - Contact a student adviser at email@example.com to ensure the Business Practicum unit is available in the course;